 This self-guided tour takes your class along a path to exhibits with animals that have distinctive adaptive behaviors.
-This path does not cover the entirety of the zoo, but is meant to accentuate the lesson narrative.
+This path does not cover the entirety of the Zoo but is meant to accentuate the lesson narrative.

-- As you enter, head to the left past the dome then follow the path past lorikeets and lemurs. - Remind students that calm, quiet guests see more animals.
-Loud noises send them into hiding making them harder to find. - Chimpanzees: Chimpanzee troops are formed around a hierarchy which is a system where there are individuals that are ranked due to status or authority.
-Chance, one of our alpha males will often display his dominance among the family members.
-These displays consist of hooting, feet pounding, and gesticulating (which is gesturing). - Elephants: Zina and Sophie often participate in what we call an elephant sway.
-Asian elephants can weigh up to 12,000 lbs, putting a lot of pressure on their feet.
-The swaying motion helps shift their weight and become more comfortable while standing, especially if the elephant is geriatric. - Ringtails: Also known as a miner's cat, our ringtails are located next to the large Aldabra tortoises.
-They aren't related to cats at all, but are cousins to raccoons.
-They have the ability to climb down trees headfirst by rotating their ankles 180° and release a musky scent when threatened; making them a tough meal to catch. - Grizzly Bears: When the weather starts getting cold, Nona and Anne know it's time to hibernate.
-Hibernation is a process of staying dormant during winter.
-The reason for hibernation is to help avoid some of the winter elements and to conserve as much energy as possible since food is scarce.
-During this dormant period, bears do not eat, drink, or even defecate.
-Mother bears will often give birth in their sleep too! - Ostriches: During the mating season, male ostriches perform a mating dance.
+- As you enter, head to the right. - Remind students that calm, quiet guests see more animals.
+Loud noises send them into hiding, making them harder to find. - Elephants: Babe and Zina will often participate in what we call an elephant sway.
+Asian elephants can weigh up to 12,000 pounds, putting a lot of pressure on their feet.
+The swaying motion helps shift their weight and become more comfortable while standing, especially if the elephant is geriatric. - Ringtails: Our ringtails Austin and Amethyst are located next to the large Aldabra tortoises.
+They are cousins to raccoons.
+They can climb down trees headfirst by rotating their ankles 180° and release a musky scent when threatened, making them a tough meal to catch. - Servals: Amiri and Louise use urine and feces for communication among other servals and to claim territory.
+They will often spray urine on trees and bushes, along with scraping urine and feces into the ground.
+Male servals tend to scent their territory more often than females. - Ostriches: During the mating season, male ostriches perform a mating dance.
 This dance involves the male fluffing up his feathers and swaying his neck.
 Male ostriches will often continue their dances while getting down on their knees.
 His dance is to try and attract as many female ostriches as possible, while females will often play hard to get but that doesn't stop him.
 He will continue his ritual until a female agrees to be paired with him. - Nake Mole Rats: Naked mole rats are a matriarchal species.
 This means that the family group is run by a female, known as a queen.
 She harasses all the other females until they are so stressed that they cannot get pregnant.
-This ensures that the queen is the only female in the colony to produce offspring. - Servals: Akita and Louise use urine and feces for communication among other servals and claim territory.
-They will often spray urine on trees and brushes, along with scraping urine and feces into the ground.
-Male servals tend to scent their territory more often than females. - Alpacas: Alpacas use spitting as a form of communication.
-Alpacas use this as a warning; keeping competitors away from their food.
-They will also spit as a defense mechanism; giving them time to escape.
+This ensures that the queen is the only female in the colony to produce offspring. - Alpacas: Alpacas use spitting as a form of communication.
+They use this as a warning, keeping competitors away from their food.
+They will also spit as a defense mechanism, giving them time to escape.
 Females will also use spitting to let males know they're not interested.
-Alpacas tend to use spitting towards other alpacas more often than towards humans. - Hornbills: Chaos and Anarchy exhibit a lot of pride in the items they find or catch.
-They parade many of these items in their mouth, from prey to enrichment.
-There are many theories as to why they do this; from breeding rituals to simple attention seeking behavior. - Siamangs: Crash and Sutera use their large inflatable throat sacs to create many types of vocalizations.
-The throat patches are gray to pink and can inflate to the size of a grapefruit.
-These calls can often be heard up to 2 miles away and are used to claim territory as large as a 30 mile radius.
-Male and female paired Siamangs will also duet with each other creating their very own unique song.
+Alpacas tend to spit towards other alpacas more often than towards humans. - Hornbills: Chaos and Anarchy exhibit a lot of pride in the items they find or catch.
+They parade many of these items in their mouth, from prey to enrichment items.
+There are many theories as to why they do this, from breeding rituals to simple attention seeking behavior. - Siamangs: Crash and Sutera use their large inflatable throat sacs to create many types of vocalizations.
+The throat patches are gray to pink and can inflate to the size of grapefruit.
+These calls can often be heard up to two miles away and are used to claim territory as large as a 30-mile radius.
+Male and female paired siamangs will also duet with each other, creating their very own unique song. - Chimpanzees: Chimpanzee troops are formed around a hierarchy, which is a system where there are individuals that are ranked due to status or authority.
+Chance, our alpha male, will often display his dominance among the family members.
+These displays consist of hooting, feet pounding, and gesturing.